CHiCAGO: Capture HiC Analysis of Genomic Organisation

 Optionally, install the PCHiCdata package at the same time:

 (This strategy downloads the repository multiple times.
 To avoid this, you can manually install Chicago's dependencies, then install the packages from the source directories using

 R CMD INSTALL or

-The R packages are also part of Bioconductor 3.3, and installation using
+The R packages are also part of Bioconductor starting from version 3.3, and installation using

 biocLite() is available.
 However, as Bioconductor releases only happen twice a year, more recent versions of the R packages may be available from here.